Morning dew on grass blades. Photo Amanda Jarrett

 - Not watering in the summer.
 This jeopardizes lawn health and seriously encourages chafer grubs, chinch bugs and leatherjackets.
 Weeds and moss also move in wherever the grass dies.

-- No power raking.
+- Power raking.
 It tears out thatch but it also rips out grass by its roots.
 Instead core aerate in spring or fall.
 It removes plugs of soils creating channels for air and water.

-- Repeated use of quick acting synthetic fertilizers are high in salts, which destroys the soil ecology.
+- Synthetic fertilizers.
+Repeated use of quick acting synthetic fertilizers are high in salts, which destroys the soil ecology.

 - Fertilize with high nitrogen fertilizer (1st number is highest) before May.
 Use a fertilizer high in phosphorus (2nd number is highest), commonly called a starter fertilizer: 18-24-6 before May, then follow up with a high nitrogen plant food in May or June.